vbookshelf/Private-Audio-Transcriber-MLX/README.md

 ## Rough Notes

-- When the input text contains multiple paragraphs, Tiny-Aya-Global sometimes fails to translate the last paragraph.
+- When the input text contains multiple paragraphs, tiny-aya-global-8bit-mlx sometimes fails to translate the last paragraph.
 It seems that the model incorrectly thinks that it has reached the end of the input text.
+It could be that the quantization is causing this instability.
+The BF16 model might be fine.

 <br>